b1tburn3r20/SpeakUpWeb/README.md

 1. Complex bills still require manual summarization for easy understanding.
 2. Real-time vote update feature still to be implemented.

-*Please update these unsolved problems as per your current application status.*

 ## Future Enhancements
 1. Incorporation of a feature that automates the summarization of complex bills.